 Prince Charles opened the Highgrove shop in Tetbury in 2008, which was the perfect complement for Tetbury shops who have served the Royal Household for many years and some have gained the prestigious Royal Warrant.
 Duchy Home Farm, which runs itself like the garden on organic principles, lies also very close to Tetbury.

 Princess Anne, The Princess Royal lives about six miles from Tetbury between Avening and Minchinhampton at Gatcombe Park, famous for the Festival of British Eventing.
 The house and estate are not open to the public.

 Tetbury’s Town Crier

-A town crier, also known as a Bellman, performs various duties around the town such as announcing royal occasions such as the Queen’s birthday and opening local events – a tradition dating back from medieval times.
+A town crier, also known as a Bellman, performs various duties around the town such as announcing royal occasions such as the Queen’s birthday and opening local events – a tradition dating back to medieval times.
 Always dressed to impressed, Tony can often be seen around the town, particularly at major events like the Woolsack Races.
 Don’t worry if you can’t see him – you will definitely hear him!